nickoala/telepot/README.md

 The `chat` field indicates the source of the message.
 Its `type` can be `private`, `group`, or `channel` (whose meanings should be obvious, I hope).
 In the above example, `Nick` `Lee` just sent a `private` message to the bot.

 I encourage you to experiment sending various types of messages (e.g. voice, photo, sticker, etc) to the bot, via different sources (e.g. private chat, group chat, channel), to see the varying structures of messages.
-Consult the [Bot API documentations](https://core.telegram.org/bots/api#available-types) to learn what fields may be present under what circumstances. **Bot API's [object](https://core.telegram.org/bots/api#available-types) translates directly to Python dict.** In the above example, `getUpdates()` just returns an array of `Update` objects.
+Consult the [Bot API documentations](https://core.telegram.org/bots/api#available-types) to learn what fields may be present under what circumstances. **Bot API's [object](https://core.telegram.org/bots/api#available-types) translates directly to Python dict.** In the above example, `getUpdates()` just returns an array of `Update` objects represented as Python dicts.

 Note the `update_id`.
 It is an ever-increasing number.
 Next time you should use `getUpdates(offset=100000001)` to avoid getting the same old messages over and over.
 Giving an `offset` essentially acknowledges to the server that you have received all `update_id`s lower than `offset`.